HichamDz38/registration_api/readme.md

-in this project there is three conrainers:
+## in this project there is three conrainers:
     the web application
     postgres db
     pgadmin

+## how to setup pgadmin:
+    pgadmin can be accecible from : http://localhost:5555/ then we need to register a Server with this configuration:
+        Name: arbitrary name
+        host: host.docker.internal
+        port: 6543
+        maintenance databse: REG_API
+        username: postgres
+        password: postgres

-how to use it?
+## how to use it?

-clone the project
+# clone the project

-run:
+# run:

     docker-compose build

     docker-compose up -d